cgiffard/Captionator/README.markdown

 * Support for `aria-describedby`, `aria-live`, and `aria-atomic`
 * <s>Implements the W3 draft Multitrack Media API proposal: http://www.w3.org/WAI/PF/HTML/wiki/Media_MultitrackAPI</s>
 * Now implements the WHATWG draft [Timed Text Track specification](http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html), which is far more up to date and better documented.
-* Through the spec, supports dynamic subtitle toggling (as demonstrated in the example file)
+* Through the spec, supports dynamic subtitle manipulation (as demonstrated in the example file)
 * Supports multiple (simultaneously playing) video files on a page, each with an unlimited number of tracks
 * Adaptively scales default subtitle UI to fit video